ikostan/pico/lessons/lesson_1/README.md

 ## Description

-In this introductory video, I will show you how to install micropython on the Raspberry Pi Pico W, I will show you how to install Thonny, the IDE, on your PC.
-Thonny will allow you to interact with the Pico W. Then in today's short introductory video, you will write your first four programs, and will get a homework assignment.
-This class is for absolute beginners, and I do not assume you already understand the material I am presenting.
-My goal is not to 'Show Off', but to genuinely teach you how you can do this type of work and projects on your own.
+This video will walk you through the process of setting up MicroPython on your Raspberry Pi Pico W and installing Thonny, a user-friendly development environment, on your computer.
+With Thonny, you’ll be able to communicate directly with your Pico W. During this brief introductory session, you’ll create your first four programs and be given a homework task to complete.
+The class is perfect for total beginners—no prior experience is needed.
+My aim is to empower you with the skills to tackle these kinds of projects on your own, in a supportive and approachable way.

 [Same project on WOKWI](https://wokwi.com/projects/399258088215189505)